Tatishchev information

 Tatishchev often did not cite his sources, which required later critical historians to find out where he got his information from.
 After several sources were discovered, the texts of Tatishchev which remained unaccounted for (such as the alleged Ioachim Chronicle, which has never been found) became known as "Tatishchev information", which is not to be trusted until it is supported by another extant source.
 They are texts of varying length, from one or two added words to large whole stories, including lengthy speeches of princes and boyars.
 Sometimes Tatishchev comments on these stories in notes, referring to chronicles unknown to modern science, or not reliably identified ("Rostov", "Golitsynskaya", "Raskolnichya", "Chronicle of Simon the Bishop").
 However, in most cases the source of the original information is not indicated by Tatishchev.

 Historian Nikolay Karamzin of the 19th century was one of the earliest critics of Tatishchev's dubious claims around the Ioakim Chronicle and his various other doubtful texts, calling them "inventions" and "fantasies".
 On the other hand, Sergey Solovyov (1820–1879) had no problem making extensive use of Tatishchev's writings and late chronicles (such as the highly interpolated Nikon Chronicle), which brought him into conflict with the more cautious Russo-Ukrainian historian Mykola Kostomarov (1817–1885), whom Solovyov accused of "petty historical criticism".

 In 1920, philologist Aleksey Shakhmatov observed many discrepancies between the printed (second) redaction of the Istoriya Rossiyskaya and the handwritten (first) redaction, concluding that Tatishchev had made numerous additions of his own invention while working on the text; by and large, these were interpolations not found in any source documents.
 Between 1962 and 1968, the Academy of Sciences of the Soviet Union published a critical edition of the Istoriya Rossiyskaya and other works of Tatishchev (some of them yet unpublished) for scholarly examination of the reliability of all his assertions.
 S.L.
 Peshtich (1965) demonstrated that even in his first redaction, but especially his second redaction, Tatishchev invented "facts" that suited his own beliefs, such as that monarchs should have high moral principles, trade should receive state patronage, there should be religious tolerance, and so on.

+'It is now quite clear that the so-called “Tatishchev accounts” (otherwise unattested “chronicle” information in his work) are all fabrications, deliberately introduced by the author himself.
+Forgeries played a critical role in the Istoriia rossiiskaia project.'